Chances Of Reserve DeploymentUpdated: November 2, 2022

-Coast Guard Reserve deployments are basically considered extended duty “away from your home base.”
+Coast Guard Reserve deployments are considered extended duty “away from your home base.”
 Some duty can be aboard Coast Guard cutters lasting three months or longer, but other deployment duty can be as short as a few days or weeks.

 How To Join The Reserve

 Joining a Reserve unit will depend greatly on the policies of the branch of military service you are interested in.
-The Army, Navy, Air Force, Marine Corps, and Coast Guard all have their respective individual Reserve Recruiters and you can learn more by looking at the official site for your respective chosen branch of service.
+The Army, Navy, Air Force, Marine Corps, and Coast Guard all have their respective individual Reserve recruiters and you can learn more by looking at the official site for your respective chosen branch of service.

 You can also talk to a Military Personnel Flight, Unit Orderly Room, Sergeant Major, First Sergeant or First Individual to get more information on Reserve recruitment contact numbers in your local area.